 Analyzing historical financial data dating from 1926, William Bengen (a renowned financial planner) showed that a retiree with an investment portfolio split between equities and fixed income could have "safely" withdrawn 4% from that portfolio during the first year of retirement and followed up with inflation-adjusted withdrawals in subsequent years and still have money left over after 30 years.
 To help investors visualize how the 4% withdrawal "rule of thumb" works, we have provided a simple ten-year illustration for a retirement account using our current baseline asset allocation predicated on Bengen's research.
 (Please note that the baseline asset allocation "portfolio" is not an actual account, but a hypothetical illustration provided solely for educational purposes.)
 The baseline asset allocation is comprised of 50% Equity, 40% Fixed Income and 10% Other Income Assets.
-Using the asset-weighted historical returns of the S&P 500 Index (Equity), Barclays Aggregate Bond Index (Fixed Income) and a Blended Index (Other Income Assets), we calculated annual returns for the baseline asset allocation for 2011 through 2020.
+Using the asset-weighted historical returns of the S&P 500 Index (Equity), Barclays Aggregate Bond Index (Fixed Income) and a Blended Index (Other Income Assets), we calculated annual returns for the baseline asset allocation for 2012 through 2021.
 The portfolio was rebalanced back to the original allocation percentages at the end of each year.
 The annual returns include reinvestment of income and were adjusted to account for a 1.0% management fee, assessed quarterly.
 Results do not include the effects of transaction fees or other expenses incurred when managing an actual portfolio of securities, which would serve to reduce the returns.
 We further assumed an initial \$1 million investment in the baseline asset allocation in a retirement account.
 In the initial year of retirement, 4% of the initial balance (\$40,000) was withdrawn from the portfolio on a pro rata basis at the end of each month.
-Thereafter, the amount of the withdrawal was increased by the inflation rate and withdrawn from the portfolio on a Roth IRA).
+Thereafter, the amount of the withdrawal was increased by the inflation rate and withdrawn from the portfolio on a pro rata basis at the end of each month.
+Taxes are not taken into consideration and all withdrawals will be subject to federal income tax (